 You must properly checkout, which means you have completely; 1) removed all your belongings, 2) removed all trash, 3) cleaned the apartment/bedroom, 4) closed all windows/doors 5) returned your keys to Housing before 2 p.m. on Saturday, May 18, 2019.
 Checkout Procedure Checklist

 START PLANNING AND MAKING ARRANGEMENTS NOW

 - Now is the time to make travel arrangements.
-If you are booking a flight, make sure to coordinate your flight or other travel arrangements to give yourself enough time to move out by the deadline.
+If you are booking a flight, make sure to coordinate your flight or other travel arrangements to give you enough time to move out by the deadline.

 IMPORTANT CHECKOUT REMINDERS FOR EVERYONE

 - Attend the mandatory meeting with your Resident Assistant to review the spring checkout process and procedures.
 RAs will be contacting their residents to schedule an apartment meeting to be held between, Wednesday, May 1 and Friday, May 10.

 - Pack your belongings prior to your intended checkout date and begin to take non-essential items home.

 - Donate unwanted clothing, electronics and non-perishable foods.
 Donation bins will be available starting Tuesday, May 7, 2019.
 Donation bins for clothing and electronics will be located throughout the housing complex.
 Donation bins for non-perishable foods will be located in the Community Center (CC) and Housing Office.